ortus-docs/coldbox-docs/configuration/configuration_directives/logbox.md

 };
 ```

-> **Info** : If you do not define a logBox DSL structure, the framework will look for the default configuration file config/LogBox.cfc.
+> **Info** : If you do not define a logBox DSL structure, the framework will look for the default configuration file `config/LogBox.cfc`.
 If it does not find it, then it will use the framework's default logging settings.
-However, if you DO define the structure DSL, please make sure you define the required keys.

 **ConfigFile**